 - Laralee Design states that “Personalized Calls to Action will convert 202% better than default versions (Vocell, 2018).
 Personalization options included adapting a CTA to the visitor’s location, browser language, whether they were a hot or cold lead, and more.”
 Source – laralee, hubspot

 - HubSpot discovered “End-of-post banner CTAs contributed an average of just 6% of posts’ total leads; however, anchor text CTAs written in H3 or H4 near the top of a post generated 47–93% of that post’s leads.”
 Source – hubspot

-A consistent visual design in a website makes users familiar with small details of your site.
-Users will associate and remember a specific color/style as your brand unique identity and they’ll recognize them for a longer time.
+A consistent visual design in a website makes users familiar with the small details of your site.
+Users associate and remember a specific color/style as your brand unique identity, and they’ll recognize them for a longer time.
 The use of different typefaces in a site is not only confusing for users; it’s an incorrect design practice.

 Having a well-designed website is not enough until you are not able to position it higher in search engines.
 SEO gives a law firm’s website greater exposure to targeted visitors who are in search of law service providers.

 - 9% Websites have standard length Title with keywords

 - 7% Websites have Long Title

 - 20% Websites have standard length in Description

 - 9% Websites have Long Length in Description

 - 48% Websites have Short Length in Description